open-toolchain/tekton-catalog/git/README.md

 * **continuous-delivery-context-secret**: (optional) Name of the secret containing the continuous delivery pipeline context secret (default to `secure-properties`)
 * **ibmcloud-apikey-secret-key**: (optional) field in the secret that contains the api key used to login to ibmcloud (default to `apikey`)
 * **git-credentials-json-file**: (optional) name of JSON file to store git credentials found out of the clone task (it can be a file path relative to the workspace `workspace` backed by a volume).
 Default to '' meaning no output of this information.
+* **fetch-gitoken-step-image**: (optional) image to use for the fetch-gitoken step.
+Default to `icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.2`

 ### Workspaces